2020 SIMRACINGHUB F1 LEAGUE REGULATIONS (PROPOSED)

 - From 21:30 to 23:00: Official Practice

 - From 21:30 to 21:42: Qualifying 1

-18.2 - The track will be open continuously with 90-minute practice sessions throughout the week of an event except only during the time period of Official Practice, Qualifying and the Race.
+18.2 - The track is open continuously with 90-minute practice sessions throughout the week of an event except only during the time period of Official Practice, Qualifying and the Race.

-19.1 - The qualifying session will take place on the day of the race from 21:30 to 21:55.
-The session will be run as follows:
+19.1 - The qualifying session takes place on the day of the race from 21:30 to 21:55.
+The session is run as follows:

 - From 21:30 to 21:42 (Q1) all cars will be permitted on the track and at the end of this period, the drivers outside the top 10 will be prohibited from taking any further part in the session.
 Laps achieved by the top 10 will then be deleted.